sin-x/HackerRank-FPGA-Interview/3-Logic_Reduction.md

 - [x] 2
 - [ ] 3

+### Question 4
-##### 4) Defining a gate as a 2 input function, what is the minimum number of gates needed to implement the following boolean equation?
+**Defining a gate as a 2 input function, what is the minimum number of gates needed to implement the following boolean equation?**
 ```
 (A and B and C) or ((A or B) and C)
 ```